Bugis: Weaponry and military traditions

 Another important sword owned by the Bugis is the Keris, also known as Tappi.
 It has some minor different features in contrast to the Javanese Keris; however, the Bugis Keris is noted to bear a closer anatomical resembles with the Malay-version of the dagger, the item potentially being introduced by the Malays to the people of South Sulawesi.
 Almost parallel with the Badik, the Keris equally carried a revered symbol amongst many Bugis-Makassar people.

 In addition to Badik and Keris, they were known to host a multitude of classical armaments.
 Most of the items are collectively classified under the parewa bessi (Iron weapons) category made by the Bugis-Makassar blacksmiths.
-Some of the other notable collections include Alamang/Sundang, a long-sword; Bessing, a spear; Kanna, shield; Pantu’, a traditional fighting stick; Waju Rante, armor; and Tado, a trapping rope.
+Some of the other notable collections include Alamang and Sundang, a long-sword; Bessing, a spear; Kanna, shield; Pantu', a traditional fighting stick; Waju Rante, armor; and Tado, a trapping rope.

 The art of weapon among the Bugis-Makassar is constantly developed through the millennia.
 The ancient peoples of South Sulawesi are recorded to have a usage of blowpipes with poisoned darts, spears, short swords, kris and rattan helmets.
 By the early modern era, the Bugis-Makassar gained further exposure on the artillery knowledge with the introduction of various firearms: muskets, culverins and cannons that enhance their warfare and combatant skills.
 Mail armor with metal plates (baju lamina) is estimated to be used starting from this era, and still being worn until the 19th century.

 The strong mutual relationship between the arms development and its militaristic culture formed the advantageous momentum that fueled to their quest for political advancement and influence outside from the traditional Bugis-Makassar homeland.
 It become one of the wielding tools that seals their historical figures and status as soldiers, mercenaries, warriors and fighters throughout the maritime realm.